jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Why aren't we going.

 1970.
 The 24th Communist Party Congress is coming.
 OGAS is up for funding.
 It is formally shelved.
-"Insufficient funding available for developing cybernetics network."
+"Insufficient funding available for developing a cybernetics network."
 That's the official reason.
 The real reason: too many unscientific officials see it as a threat.
 Centralized data means loss of control.
 Loss of power.
 Loss of the information monopolies that sustain their positions.

 We will return to this soon.